 j) Jealousy is always born with love but does not always die with it

-k) It is in the character of very few men to honor without envy a friend who has prospered
+k) It is in the character of very few men to honour without envy a friend who has prospered

 l) Envy is a symptom of a lack of appreciation of our own uniqueness and self-worth.
 Each of us has something to give that no one else has